Tag Archives: fellowship with God

 On this matter of rest, Lawrence O. Richards, noted theologian writes: “The struggle Christians are engaged in is not that of finding their way through life but of entering God’s rest.”
 That is, believers need to be more responsive to the Lord.

-Responding to wilderness rest
+Responding to rest in the wilderness

 We can find rest as we listen for and respond to the Lord’s voice.
 We trust the Creator of all rests—Sabbath rest, Canaan rest, and Eternal rest.